vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![case 5 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-5.png)

-A higher bucket efficiency with a slightly different distribution.
-Not bad, not bad at all... :-)
+A higher bucket efficiency with a more consistent distribution.
+Not bad, not bad at all. :-)

 # Closing notes
 Hashsets give faster lookups at the cost of memory.